QuantEcon/lecture-python.myst/lectures/ge_arrow.md

         return J
 ```

+## Examples

+We'll use our code to construct equilibrium objects in several example economies.

+Our first several examples will be infinite horizon economies.

+Our final example will be a finite horizon economy.

 ### Example 1

 Please read the preceding class for default parameter values and the  following Python code for the fundamentals of the economy.